team-charls/jpegls-wic-codec/README.md

 The Windows Imaging Component (WIC) is a built-in codec framework of Windows that makes it possible to create independent native image codecs that can be used by a large set of applications.
 WIC is implemented using COM technology.
 Image codecs for many popular formats are already pre-installed on Windows.

-### Status

-This project is the development phase:

-- No installer with pre-built binaries is available, manually building and registering is required.
+## Installing

-### Supported Operation Systems
+### Requirements

-The JPEG-LS WIC codec supports the following Windows operating systems:

-- Windows 11 and 10 (x86, x64, ARM64)
+- Windows 11 or Windows 10 (version 22H2).
-- Windows Server 2022 and 2019 (x86, x64)

-Note: on Windows 10 "N" the Media Feature Pack needs to be installed.
+- x86, x64 or ARM64 processor

+### Via GitHub with EXE

+Go to the [releases](https://github.com/team-charls/jpegls-wic-codec/releases) page and click on Assets at the bottom to show the files available in the release.
+Please use the appropriate installer that matches your machine's architecture.

+> [!NOTE]
+> Microsoft Defender SmartScreen may show a warning about an unrecognised app when running the installer.
+Click on "More Info" + "Run anyway" to continue the installation.
+The installer and the DLL are signed, but Defender SmartScreen requires an EV code signing certificate, which is only available to commercial organisations.

-### Applications that can use the JPEG-LS WIC codec
+## Applications that can use the JPEG-LS WIC codec

 The following application have been validated to work with the JPEG-LS WIC codec: